-You can find embedded systems in just about everything nowadays.
-They are the brains behind countless products, from smartphones and smartwatches to automobiles and aircraft.
-They comprise a central processing unit (CPU), memory, and input/output peripherals, specializing in completing time-sensitive tasks.
-Depending on the task and the necessary features, embedded systems may be either simple or complex.
-In this article from Nexle Corporation, we’ll take a look at the fundamentals of embedded system design, including its hardware and software components, and the challenges and limitations that come with its design.
+Embedded systems are present in various everyday items.
+They serve as the brains behind smartphones, smartwatches, vehicles, and aircraft.
+These systems consist of a central processing unit (CPU), memory, and input/output peripherals, specifically designed to handle time-sensitive tasks.
+The complexity of an embedded system depends on the required features and the task simple or complex.
+In this article by Nexle Corporation, we will explore the basics of embedded system design, including its hardware and software components, as well as the challenges and limitations involved in its design.

 What Is Embedded System Design (ESD)?